πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 More importantly, general-purpose tools give you the answer.
 Rowan does the opposite β€” it asks your child questions, requires physical observation, and refuses to provide guidance until the student has engaged in reasoning.
 The student does the thinking.
 Rowan guides the scientific process.

 Absolutely not.
 The teacher controls every aspect of the student experience.
 The teacher decides which lessons to assign, which plants students observe, what questions the curriculum covers, and when students use the tool.
-The teacher sees every single interaction in real time.
+Every question and response is logged to the teacher dashboard for review.

 Think of Rowan like a structured lab workbook β€” the kind your child might use in a science class to record observations and answer guided questions.
 The teacher assigns the work.
 The workbook provides structure.
 The student does the thinking.
 Rowan is the workbook.
 The teacher is still the teacher.